COVID digest: Volcano-hit Tonga in lockdown as infections detected | DW | 02.02.2022

 Chinese basketball great and Olympian Yao Ming will be among the first to carry the flame past landmarks including the Great Wall.

-More than 1,000 torchbearers will carry the flame through competition areas in Beijing and the neighboring city of Zhangjiakou, before the opening ceremony on Friday.
+More than a thousand torchbearers will carry the flame through competition areas in Beijing and the neighboring city of Zhangjiakou, before the opening ceremony on Friday.

 The Games will take place from February 4 to 20 inside a "closed loop" bubble that seals off athletes and other Olympics personnel from the public.
 The events will only be attended by selected groups of people.